 4. Les Grenettes

 Les Grenettes which has recently become a 4 star campsite, is surrounded by 7 hectares of pine woods and sand dunes, and lies just 200m from Les Grenettes beach.
-The campsite boasts 2 swimming pools (heated in high season), a water slide and a paddling pool, tennis courts, a restaurant open throughout the year, takeaway service, automatic launderette, ping pong, playgrounds, and shops.
-The accommodation comes in modern and luxury holiday cottages and lodges right through to furnished canvas tents and simple tent pitches.
-Situated on the south-east coast of the island, the site lies 4km from the town center of Sainte Marie de Ré, 6 km from the tourist resort of La Flotte and 8 km from the old fortified town of Saint Martin de Ré, meaning it’s a decent cycle ride or drive to many of the more popular villages, but if you don’t mind this then it’s a great place from which to explore the island.
+The campsite boasts two swimming pools (heated in high season), a water slide and a paddling pool, tennis courts, a restaurant open throughout the year, takeaway service, an automatic launderette, ping pong, playgrounds, and shops.
+The accommodation comes in modern and luxury holiday cottages and lodges to furnished canvas tents and simple tent pitches.
+Situated on the south-east coast of the island, the site lies 4km from the town center of Sainte Marie de Ré, 6 km from the tourist resort of La Flotte, and 8 km from the old fortified town of Saint Martin de Ré, meaning it’s a decent cycle ride or drive to many of the more popular villages.
+Still, if you don’t mind this, then it’s a great base to explore the island.

 5. Camping des Baleines